Online Voting System

 Election Verification and Certification

-Verification is a two-step process performed by an election manager at the conclusion of voting that demonstrates the ballots cast during an election are true, accurate and unaltered.
+Election Verification is the two-step process performed by an election manager at the conclusion of voting that demonstrates the ballots cast during an election are true, accurate and unaltered.
 Certification is recognition by Skypunch Technology that the verification process was performed successfully at a specific point in time.

 Certification Mark

-An election is considered to have been verified by an election manager, and subsequently certified by Skypunch Technology, at the moment both steps are satisfied.
+An election is considered to have been verified by an election manager, and subsequently certified by Skypunch Technology, at the moment election verification is completed successfully.
 Once verified, the Skypunch Technology certification mark, including certification date, will appear on the results page.
 A sample might look like:

 (Certification explained.)